oracle-livelabs/goldengate/oci-ggs/create/create.md

     ![Connections page](https://oracle-livelabs.github.io/goldengate/ggs-common/create/images/02-03-create-connection.png " ")

-4. In the Create connection panel, for Name, enter **SourceATP** and optionally, a description.
+4. The Create connection panel consists of two pages.
+On the General information page, for Name, enter **SourceATP** and optionally, a description.

 5. From the Type dropdown, select **Oracle Autonomous Database**.